WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 ## Time to dive deeper

-- When we use a <mark>for</mark> loop to iterate an array, the iteration variables value is also the value of the arrays index.
+- When we use a <mark>for</mark> loop to iterate through an array, the iteration variable's value is also the value of the array's index.

-- When we referance the iteration variable, in our case <mark>i</mark>, we are referancing the array index.
+- When we reference the iteration variable, in our case <mark>i</mark>, we are referencing the array index.

-- Lets carefully step through the array and understand the process.
+- Let's carefully step through the array and understand the process.

 <pre><code class="language-C#" data-noescape>
 for (int i = 0; i < foodAmount.Length; i++)